Extenuating Circumstance Requests

 2. CU Coventry, CU London (Dagenham and Greenwich) and CU Scarborough

-We are happy to proofread your Extenuating Circumstance Request application if sent at least 3 working days in advance of the deadline.
-Please send the application form and any evidence to us by responding directly to this email.
+Your Student Union Advice Service are happy to proofread your Extenuating Circumstance Request application if sent at least 3 working days in advance of the deadline.
+Please send the application form and any evidence to us here.

 Can I Appeal The Outcome?